eduardocruz/phpx/README.md

 # PHPX

-PHPX is an NPX-like package execution tool for PHP.
+PHPX is the MCP server execution tool for PHP.
 It allows you to execute PHP packages and PHAR files without installing them globally, featuring a beautiful and user-friendly command-line interface powered by Laravel Prompts.

 ## Requirements